 - This can be stored for up to 3 – 4 weeks.
 We don’t wash our hair every day, so it lasts this long for us.
 It may vary for you.

-- Follow up with some coconut oil for conditioner, then rinse it completely.
+- Follow up with coconut oil as a conditioner, then rinse thoroughly.

-To see other recipes that we use with Dr. Bronner’s, including a very easy laundry detergent using baking soda, head over to our DIY recipes.
+To see other recipes we use with Dr. Bronner’s, including a very easy laundry detergent made with baking soda, visit our DIY recipes.

-We hope you consider this recipe and other natural recipes for cleaning.
-As Dr. Bronner says, “Times will change when we change”.
+We hope you consider this and other natural cleaning recipes.
+As Dr. Bronner says, “Times will change when we change.”
 Let’s do better for ourselves and the environment.

 Frequently Asked Questions | FAQs

 It depends on your hair.
 For most, we recommend conditioning in some way.
 We use coconut oil.
 A little goes a long way.
-If you have oily hair, you may find that you do not need to.
-Just be mindful of your own hair type, texture, and preference.
+If you have oily hair, you may not need to.
+Please be mindful of your hair type, texture, and preferences.

-Yes, however, we recommend Dr. Bronner’s due to the organic, fair trade, and cruelty-free practices of the company.
+Yes; however, we recommend Dr. Bronner’s for its organic, fair-trade, and cruelty-free practices.